Dabarkot

 It is believed that after the Indus Civilization, the mound was destroyed and inhabited by other cultures.

+Site description

+The Dabarkot mound is 500 yards in diameter showing the settlement was large in size and of considerable significance.
+Excavations from the site recovered various artifacts including stone beads, copper pieces, a gold pin, sheet metal, and large mud bricks.

+Status

 The present day site is located in the Loralai District of Balochistan and is under the federal protection under the Antiquities Act 1975.